-The violation of any provisions of this Charter or any ordinance of the City shall be deemed a Class 1 misdemeanor and may be prosecuted by the authorities of the City in the name of the State of Arizona or may be redressed by civil action at the option of the Council.
+The violation of any provisions of this Charter or any ordinance of the City shall be deemed a Class

+1 misdemeanor and may be prosecuted by the authorities of the City in the name of the code of conduct addendum has clear details and we would like to see this here in this section.

+State of Arizona or may be redressed by civil action at the option of the Council.